AKXAT/hashnode-blogs/ckkqqbw8n00hliis1bfrvdqh4.md

     #output is [0, 1, 2, 3, 3, 4, 5, 34, 89]
 ```
-- One more thing that we need to keep in mind that , if in any case the user sends in a sorted list then we don't want our code to run through the whole loop and then figure out that it was sorted .
+- One more thing that we need to keep in mind that, if in any case, the user sends in a sorted list then we don't want our code to run through the whole loop and then figure out that it was sorted.
 - Simply we can check that. **If after the first iteration there were no swaps made which means that the list that was provided as an Input was already sorted** and we can break through it.
-- For this we will make use of the variable **Swap which will be initially set to False** , if the loops swaps the element so the Swap variable will be set to True else will remain false.
+- For this we will make use of the variable **Swap which will be initially set to False**, if the loops swaps the element so the Swap variable will be set to True else will remain false.

 ```